SanteonNL/feniks/README.md

 # Fenix
-FHIR Enable Node for Information eXchange.
+FHIR Enabled Node for Information eXchange.
 A web-app that converts data to FHIR datasets